multisynq/multisynq-react-mondrian/README.md

-# react-croquet-mondrian
+# react-multisynq-mondrian

-Example for Croquet's React bindings.
+Example for Multisynq's React bindings.

 ## Run it Locally

-To run this example, first update .env.local with your Croquet development key obtained from [croquet.io/keys](https://croquet.io/keys).
+To run this example, first update .env.local with your Multisynq development key obtained from [multisynq.io/coder](https://multisynq.io/coder).
 Then have bun ready and run following commands:

     bun i
     npm run dev

 ## Documentation

-[This tutorial](https://croquet.io/dev/docs/croquet-react/tutorial-3_React_Mondrian.html) explains how to build this demo.
+[This tutorial](https://multisynq.io/docs/multisynq-react/tutorial-3_React_Mondrian.html) explains how to build this demo.